 (p) Additional antennae on legal non-conforming structures and towers.
-Additional antennae may be added as a permitted use to a legal non-conforming tower or structure as long as the total number does no exceed six (6) antennae.
+Additional antennae may be added as a permitted use to a legal non-conforming tower or structure as long as the total number does not exceed six (6) antennae.
 The addition of more than six (6) antennae shall be treated a conditional use.
 (Added October 22, 2001, ZA01-10-01)

 (q) Adding additional height to legal non-conforming structures and towers.
 When a legal non-conforming structure or tower is used or proposed to be used as a communication tower or it is proposed to add antennae to such structure, the height of the structure or tower may be increased as a conditional use.
-Pursuant to Sections 23.27 [3](n) and 23.27 [3](o), certifications shall be provided to the zoning enforcement officer stating that the tower, if failure occurs, will fall within the designated setback distance and/or that said tower or structure can support the loads on the structure including any antennae located or proposed to be located thereon.
+Pursuant to Sections 23.08.01 [3](n) and 23.08.01 [3](o), certifications shall be provided to the zoning enforcement officer stating that the tower, if failure occurs, will fall within the designated setback distance and/or that said tower or structure can support the loads on the structure including any antennae located or proposed to be located thereon.
 (Added October 22, 2001, ZA01-10-01)

-(r) Computer generated simulations for each proposed tower or antenna, which shall accompany the application for a certificate of zoning compliance or conditional use permit.
+(r) Computer generated simulations for each proposed tower or antenna shall accompany the application for a certificate of zoning compliance or conditional use permit.
 The computer simulation shall be a to-scale representation and be eight and one-half (8½) inches by eleven (11) inches in size.
 Said simulation shall show the representation from all four (4) sides of the proposed site.
 The Commission or zoning enforcement officer may require additional simulations.
 (Added October 22, 2001, ZA01-10-01; Amended July 11, 2022, ZA22-001)

 (s) Additional certifications for communication towers.
 When a communication tower is proposed, a certification shall be provided that no other tower is available that will accommodate the service area for the provider.
 Further, as a condition of approval, a certification shall be provided guaranteeing subsequent co-locations on the proposed tower.
-If the owner of the communication tower denies co-location, the Commission may suspend or revoke the zoning permit as provided for in Chapter 33 of this Resolution.
+If the owner of the communication tower denies co-location without reasonable basis, the Commission may suspend or revoke the zoning permit as provided for in Chapter 33 of this Resolution.
 (Added October 22, 2001, ZA01-10-01; Amended July 11, 2022, ZA22-001)

-[4] Communication towers and antennas allowed as permitted uses.
+[4] Communication towers and antennas allowed as limited uses.

 (a) Residential and agricultural districts.
-Communication antennas shall be allowed as a permitted use in all residential and agricultural districts, except for Planned Development Residential Districts which shall be a conditional use, provided the following requirements are met:
+Communication antennas shall be allowed as a limited use in all residential and agricultural districts, including Historic Residential zoning districts provided the following requirements are met:

 (i) Communication antennas may be located on existing buildings, poles, communication towers or other existing support structures, provided that no more than six (6) users are located on the existing building, pole, communication tower or other existing support structure.
-More than six (6) users co-locating on an existing building, pole, communication tower or other existing support structure shall be a conditional use as provided for in Section 23.27[10].
+More than six (6) users co-locating on an existing building, pole, communication tower or other existing support structure shall be a conditional use and shall be subject to Section 23.08.01[10].
 Antennas shall not project more than twenty (20) feet above the roofline, parapet, or top of the structure.
 (Amended October 22, 2001, ZA01-10-01)

 (ii) Communication antennas shall not project more than twenty (20) feet above the roof line, parapet or top of the structure.

-(iii) The structure on which the antennas is placed shall not be a residential structure or on a lot containing a residential structure, except antennas may be located on a multifamily dwelling which is sixty-five (65) feet or greater in height.
+(iii) The structure on which the antennas are placed shall not be a residential structure or on a lot containing a residential structure, except antennas may be located on a multifamily dwelling which is sixty-five (65) feet or greater in height.